 ➔ Any other information provided by yourself at the request of Prince’s Trust International.

 Where appropriate we may also ask your interests and motivation for supporting Prince’s Trust International, we will never make this question mandatory, and only want to know the answer if you are comfortable providing us with that information.

-In some limited circumstances, the personal information that Prince’s Trust International collects may include information that is considered “sensitive data”.
-This may include personal information regarding racial or ethnic origins, political opinions, religious beliefs, health and also information concerning criminal offences.
+In some limited circumstances, the personal information that Prince’s Trust International collects may include information that is considered sensitive data or special category data.
+This is information regarding racial or ethnic origins, political opinions, religious beliefs, health and also information concerning criminal offences.
 Where this information is collected we will tell you so you know why it is needed.

-If you are under 14 you should ask permission of a parent or guardian before sending personal or sensitive information to anyone online.
+If you are under 13, you will need parental or guardian consent before sending personal or sensitive information to us.

 - What might we do with your information?

 If you have applied for a Prince’s Trust International programmes, Prince’s Trust International will use your information to run, fund, develop and evaluate Prince’s Trust International’s programmes.